 The Bureau has also placed severe restrictions on phone access.
 As with visits, the Bureau has recognized the importance of telephone communications with family and loved ones in the rehabilitation process as well as in maintaining family relationships during incarceration.
-In spite of this, CMU prisoners were until recently permitted only one 15 minute call a week— when, in apparent response to threatened litigation, the Bureau permitted one extra 15 minute call a week.
-Other BOP prisoners receive 300 minutes a month for phone calls.
+In spite of this, for the first three years the CMUs existed, prisoners were permitted only one 15 minute call a week.
+In 2009, in apparent response to threatened litigation, the Bureau permitted one extra 15 minute call a week, but the BOP has discretion to limit CMU prisoners to only three 15 minute calls a month.
+Comparatively, other prisoners in the federal system receive 300 minutes a month for phone calls.

 Secrecy, Transparency and Accountability in the Federal Prison System

 These isolation units have been shrouded in secrecy since their inception.
 CMUs were created without public knowledge and without the opportunity for the public to comment as required by law.
 In 2010, the BOP attempted to redress this violation by, three years after the fact, finally disclosing CMU policy for public comment.
-Furthermore, individuals are designated to CMUs with no explanation and without a way to seek return to the general population—a due process violation that allows for the abuse of power, retaliation and racial and religious profiling.
+Years later, in 2015, the Bureau final issued a regulation codifying CMU policy and practices.

-- Learn more about CCR's lawsuit, Aref v.
-Holder.
+- Learn more about our CMU legal challenge: Aref v.
+Lynch.

 - See comments submitted to the Bureau about the CMUs.

 - Read a Congressional Letter of Inquiry to the BOP regarding the CMUs.